Composting for Institutions

 Decide whether to collaborate with an off-site composting operation or to invest in an internal, on-site program.
 Two general options exist for composting food waste once it’s been diverted from institution trash: 1) transport the material off-site to an approved composting facility or 2) establish an on-site composting operation.
 There are costs and benefits to each option.

-On-site: composting on property or inside the institution (bins/tumblers; vermicomposting; in-vessel composter; dehydrator; anaerobic digester)
+On-site: composting on the property or inside the institution (bins/tumblers; vermicomposting; in-vessel composter; dehydrator; anaerobic digester)

 Off-site: composting having food scraps hauled to a compost facility or farm (windrows, in-vessel or aerated container technologies)